 New Year’s is a season for reflection and contemplation.
 It is a time for change.
 This is the third New Year in Easy Journaling’s existence.
 Looking at the traffic on those past two days (a bunch of people came to this website), it is apparent that journaling is a common New Year’s resolution.
 It makes sense, really.
 Journaling can both preserve history and improve life.
-A personal journal can even help you with your other resolutions including losing weight, progressing careers and improving...read more!
+A personal journal can even help you with your other resolutions including losing weight, progressing careers and improving relationships.
+While I think...read more!

 Although I’m probably an above average journal keeper, I have never pretended to be perfect.
 I have even confessed that I only score a 4 out of 5 on my own digital journaling scale.
 I believe in it and I try to faithfully keep up with it, but I am still not where I want to be.
 Well, today I have some more confessions to share.
 I basically missed the month of October with my journaling.
 Oh, and most of September as well.
 This isn’t to discourage you but rather will hopefully help you.
 The reason I feel this short story will help you is because we all have times...read more!